 Since its foundation in 1974, Studio Trisorio has distinguished itself as a gallery with a high regard for avant-garde artistic productions.
 Ahead of its time, it is a center of aggregation that adopts a transversal focus on the visual arts, also accommodating film, video and photography.
-Between the 1970s and 1980s, the Trisorio family invited international artists to stay at Villa Orlandi in Anacapri, where their ideas and projects exploited the island and its landscapes as a source of inspiration.
-The exhibition Capri.
-Un pretesto sprang from the idea to stimulate the creativity of a group of seven international photographers, starting with a stay on the island.
-The images of Schuermann, meanwhile, captured the island’s landscapes with the quick snapshots of a reporter, featuring the sensibility for architectural forms that has always characterized his work.
-In a different way, Nori settled his spontaneous gaze on people and streets, creating images with a more intimate, almost sensual warmth, attracted by chance encounters and people’s gestural expressiveness.
-A dimension of sensuality is also present in Gibson’s photos, which convey the sophisticated beauty of Capri through a highly alluring black and white.
-Elegance and a clarity of forms are qualities that distinguish the black-and-white photographs by Jodice.
-Lastly, with his very personal use of color, Fontana produced images of great visual impact that transmit the extraordinary beauty of the isola azzurra, or Blue Island.
+Between the 70s and 80s, the Trisorio family invited international artists to stay at Villa Orlandi in Anacapri, where their ideas and projects exploited the island and its landscapes as a source of inspiration.

+Paul den Hollander viewed Capri through his extraordinary feeling for natural landscapes, where human figures are often captured from behind or in passing, as if an accidental or fleeting presence.
+Luigi Ghirri, one of the most influential photographers on the Italian and international scene of those years, portrayed landscapes, roads and passers-by with his ironically poetic viewpoint, abstracting elements of reality into a dimension of suspended artificiality, following a path embarked upon a couple of years earlier when the Campania region invited him to photograph Naples in the company of six other international photographers.
+The images of Wilhelm Schuermann, meanwhile, captured the island’s landscapes with the quick snapshots of a reporter, featuring the sensibility for architectural forms that has always characterized his work.
+In a different way, Claude Nori settled his spontaneous gaze on people and streets, creating images with a more intimate, almost sensual warmth, attracted by chance encounters and people’s gestural expressiveness.
+A dimension of sensuality is also present in Ralph Gibson’s photos, which convey the sophisticated beauty of Capri through a highly alluring black and white.
+Elegance and a clarity of forms are qualities that distinguish the black-and-white photographs by Mimmo Jodice.
+Lastly, with his very personal use of color, Franco Fontana produced images of great visual impact that transmit the extraordinary beauty of the “isola azzurra” (Blue Island).